Amount: New York Private Finance offers secured, medium-term financings (up to six years), with deal sizes ranging from $5 million to $35 million.

-Rate: In addition to charging a current coupon, a portion of the interest cost of each loan takes the form of a “participating interest” in the investing activity of the client.
-Investors view this as an alignment of interests, and the all-in cost is lower than that of corporate mezzanine debt financing.
+Rate: In addition to charging a current coupon, a portion of the interest cost of each loan takes the form of a “participating interest” in the investing activity of the borrower.
+This allows us to keep the current coupon lower and it aligns the borrower’s interests with ours, encouraging us to work with the borrower through any situation that may develop.

-Examples of Structured Lending with New York Private Finance (click each one to learn more)
+Examples of Structured Lending with New York Private Finance (click each to learn more)

 The Scenario: Three partners in a middle market real estate development and management company had created substantial value in the holding company that managed their real estate empire.
 Although individual projects and the company itself were appropriately financed, their equity in the holding company was lying fallow.
 They engaged with NYPF to borrow against their illiquid personal stakes in the enterprise.